June 15, 2020

 Kenyon has announced plans to resume in-person instruction for fall semester.
 Read more here.

 The College encourages prompt reporting of sexual misconduct — in person, by telephone, in writing or by email.
-The following information about reporting is from Section IX of Kenyon's Title IX and Intimate Partner Violence Policy.
+The following information about reporting is from Section IX of Kenyon's Sexual Misconduct and Harassment Policy: Title IX, VAWA, Title VII.

 The College encourages prompt reporting of Prohibited Conduct — in person, by telephone, in writing or by email.
 At the time a report is made, a reporting party does not have to decide whether or not to request any particular course of action, nor does a reporting party need to know how to identify what happened.
 Choosing to make a report, and deciding how to proceed after making the report, can be a process that unfolds over time.
 The College provides support that can assist a reporting party in making these important decisions, and to the extent possible, will respect a reporting party's autonomy in deciding how to proceed.
-As explained in greater detail in Section XI.D.
-(Reporting Party's Request for Anonymity or that No Action/Investigation Be Pursued), the College will balance a reporting party's interest with its obligation to provide a safe and non-discriminatory environment for all members of the College community.
+As explained in greater detail in Section XI.D., the College will balance a reporting party's interest with its obligation to provide a safe and non-discriminatory environment for all members of the College community.